 This is a mandatory rotation.
 If an emergency requires students to be away from the rotation, they must obtain prior approval from the Clerkship Director (contact the course coordinator first).
 Failure to do so could result in an unsatisfactory grade.

-You can e-mail the Course Coordinator Mr. Brian Stanton at email@example.com or call him at 352-294-5858 with any questions and concerns.
+You can e-mail the Course Coordinator Shaneh Brown at firstname.lastname@example.org or call her at 352-273-9390 with any questions and concerns.